deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 Whatever else it was, Earth was a rich source of artistic exports.

-It was also a fountain of though-provoking philosophy, novel ideas and unique pastimes.
+It was also a fountain of thought-provoking philosophy, novel ideas and unique pastimes.
 Human words started to slip into the languages of the station's crew, filling gaps in our philosophical vocabulary.
 Once every eight-diurnals, five of the crew could be found gathered around a table in the mess hall, rolling number polyhedra and apparently immersed in fantastical battles against impossible creatures that could breath fire, or turn a warrior to stone by meeting its gaze.

 Another group borrowed the idea of "poetry reading" and took it in turns to stand up and read their compositions aloud---an exercise doomed to ridiculousness by the fact no two of them spoke the same language, but they took to it with enthusiasm.